Avoid These Mistakes When Working With Dogs For A Photoshoot

 A third thing to make sure you don’t do during a session with dogs is to ignore their body language.
 How dogs communicate is entirely by body language–the slightest shift backwards, lip lick, bark, or ear tuck are all indicators of different things.

-If you are a photographer who regularly works with dogs or you are a pet photographer who wants to be successful, it’s important to study up on dog body language and behavior.
-This will be instrumental in keeping you safe, but also for capturing incredible images that don’t show a dog looking stressed, unhappy, or sad.
+If you are a photographer who regularly works with dogs (or you want to start working with dogs) or you are a pet photographer who wants to be successful and known for understanding dogs, it’s important to study up on dog body language and behavior.

 One thing that has come up for me in the past couple of years of owning my own business is figuring out that I don’t have to do all the pet photography fads and trends to stand out.
 In fact, some of what we see are the “popular” styles of pet photography that can actually be detrimental to the dogs themselves.